Nichols Memorial Library

 The Nichols Library was the first public lending library in Alabama.

-While genealogy is our goal, NEAGS’s objective is to keep the Nichols Library a Treasure of Gadsden.
-We are part of city tours giving visitors a taste of Gadsden History.
+While genealogy is our goal, NEAGS’s objective is to keep the Nichols Library, a Treasure of Gadsden, open for future generations to enjoy.

 The Nichols Memorial Library was placed